 3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 Chief Executive, Chief Officers, and Senior Officers (Senior Leadership Academi) have all been consulted on the Corporate Self-Assessment.
 Cabinet now has the opportunity to consider and review the content of the Corporate Self-Assessment and Improvement Plan.
-The report and improvement plan was also reported to Corporate Resource Overview and Scrutiny Committee on 8 th March 2023.
+The report and improvement plan was also reported to Corporate Resource Overview and Scrutiny Committee on 8 th March 2023 and Governance and Audit Committee in on 22 nd March 2023.